AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 The "coarse" BDM is, I guess, less accurate than the "strong" BDM that I first looked at; but, at least, it makes sense.
 It's weaker since it doesn't utilize conditional CTM.
 But without additional clarification on what a "pairing strategy" is, I just can't understand how the strong version works.

-I've thought a lot about it and, while I'm not confident, I think I've figured out the most reasonable fixes.
+I've thought a lot about it and, while I'm not confident, I think I've figured out the two most reasonable fixes.
 - If the pairing strategies must cover `X` then that solves the specific problem I pointed out.

-Also

 - If P is supposed to be totally functional over the partitions of `X`.

 Neither of these conditions is hinted at in the paper, but it's the best I've got.
 The paper does say;

 > prior knowledge of the algorithmic structure of the objects can be used to facilitate the computation by reducing the number of possible pairings to be explored